iNavFlight/inav/docs/development/Building in Windows 10 with Linux Subsystem.md

 Install Ubuntu:
 1. Go to Microsoft store https://www.microsoft.com/en-gb/store/b/home
-1. Search and install most recent Ubunto LTS version
+1. Search and install most recent Ubuntu LTS version
 1. When download completed, select `Launch Ubuntu`
 1. When prompted enter a user name and password which you will need to remember
 1. When complete, the linux command prompt will be displayed